makhsry/mak2/content/mdfiles/Outlets_20260418_BikeTrainer.md

 - Access the dashboard [**here**](_BikeTrainer.html)

+Note: For **camera detection** to work, you have to open the `.html` file locally.

-It utilizes a power model to estimate intensity based on environmental and mechanical factors:
+This app utilizes a power model to estimate workout intensity based on environmental and mechanical factors:
 - **Gravitational Power:** Calculates power required to overcome slope/grade.
 - **Rolling Resistance:** Accounts for tire friction based on total mass.
 - **Aerodynamic Drag:** Estimates wind resistance using rider height and shoulder width.